botingw/langgraph-dev-navigator/README.md

 *   `USE_AGENTIC_RAG=true`: This enables the specialized tool for finding code examples.
 *   `NEO4J_URI='bolt://host.docker.internal:7687'`: This is the correct setting for the **recommended Docker setup**, as it allows the container to connect to the Neo4j database running on your host machine.
 If you are using the **advanced local setup**, you should change this to `bolt://localhost:7687`.

-For a detailed explanation of all available RAG strategies and other advanced settings, please see the [Configuration](mcp-crawl4ai-rag/README.md#configuration) section in the submodule's README.
+For a detailed explanation of all available RAG strategies and other advanced settings, please see the [Configuration (GitHub)](./mcp-crawl4ai-rag#configuration) | [Configuration (Local)](mcp-crawl4ai-rag/README.md#configuration) section in the submodule's README.

 #### 3.3: Set Up the Supabase Database